liteljaime/junior-infra-task/report.md

 The storage is a custom database on the Prometheus server and can handle a massive influx of data.

-Prometheus requires only a scraping endpoint, this way metrics can be pulled from several prometheus instances.
+Prometheus requires only a scraping endpoint, this way metrics can be pulled from several Prometheus instances.

 Also pulling its a better way of identifying the health of the service because if the endpoint is not available it's pretty clear the service is not healthy, but if the service doesnt push notifications the reasons might vary and is not as clear its health status.

 If unable to monitor if the container is short lived with the pull endpoint.
-For that prometheus uses a push gateway notification
+For that Prometheus uses a push gateway notification

 **PROS**